Last updated 3 weeks ago by Sarah Chebaro

 - Have the courage to crack up a joke.
 People always appreciate laughter

-If you have some humor, these men will love it.
+If you have some humour, these men will love it.
 Let me give you my experience.
 I saw one guy looking at himself in the mirror and showing off his biceps.
 I joined him and started showing off too.
 He laughed it out.
 Interacting with all these macho men is fun.
 You never know you might need them on your side one day outside a club.

 Have fun in the free weights room.
 It is really not as bad as you might think.
 Keep up that positive, confident attitude and going to the gym will be second nature!